Sergey842248/Music/README.md

 ## 🙏 Acknowledgements

-**Original Project:** A big thank you to the original project [expandiware](https://github.com/badbryany/expandiware) by @badbryany, on which this app is based.
+**Original Project:** A big thank you to the original project [Retro Music Player](https://github.com/RetroMusicPlayer/RetroMusicPlayer), on which this app is based.